Violinist of Hameln: Background

 The world is divided between two dominant races: humans and Mazoku, a demonic species that once ruled unchallenged until their imprisonment five centuries ago at the hands of a heroic angel.
 Freed from Mazoku oppression, humanity entered an era of prosperity, establishing cities and nations while advancing both science and magic.
 This peace was shattered when a woman named Pandora inadvertently released the Mazoku from their confinement, plunging the world back into darkness.
 In response, the Demon King Chestra, who had also escaped from Pandora's Box, was forcibly resealed within it to prevent further devastation.

 Pandora's twin children, fathered by Chestra, were separated shortly after birth.
 One was taken by the Mazoku, while the other remained with Pandora.
 To safeguard the world, the box containing the Demon King—now known as Pandora's Box—along with its key, was sent far beyond reach.
 The Mazoku retreated north, founding their capital, Hameln, on the northernmost continent, and an endless war erupted between the two races for survival.

 Raised among humans yet despised for their heritage, one of Pandora's children grows under the weight of hatred, while the other, living among the Mazoku, knows no kindness.
-Their fates remain intertwined, destined to reunite and determine the final outcome of the conflict, whether through destruction or reconciliation.
+Their fates remain intertwined, destined to reunite and determine the outcome of the conflict, whether through destruction or reconciliation.